bw0rth/pync/docs/source/usage/remote-command-exec.rst

 ========================

 .. warning::
-   | * Please DO NOT use this functionality
+   | - Please BE CAREFUL not to expose your system with this functionality.
-     for evil purposes.
+   | - Please DO NOT use this functionality for evil purposes.

 The **-e** option allows you to execute a process and have that process' stdin/stdout/stderr be connected to the network socket.